-Improving the livelihoods and food security of formerly landless and land-poor households
+Improving livelihoods and food security for landless households

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Partner: National Social Land Concession Committee (based in the Ministry of Land Management)

 Lead executing agency: Ministry of Land Management, Urban Planning and Construction (MLMUPC)

 Overall term: 2014 to 2020

 With their project on Land Allocation for Social and Economic Development (LASED) the Cambodian Government supports a concession system that allocates land for residential and farming purposes to landless and land-poor families.
 The programme offers services and infrastructure in order to improve living conditions.
 However, many families have not been able to use the land allocated to them, as it was often partially degraded forests.
 These areas had not been cleared and were not yet suitable for agricultural use.
 The livelihoods and food security of these land recipients therefore remain precarious and they continue to have only very limited access to sustainable social and economic services.
 In addition, the recipient households risk forfeiting their land rights if they are unable to meet the criteria for obtaining permanent land titles.

 The livelihoods and food security of the people who were allocated land in the provinces of Kratie, Tboung Khmum and Kampong Thom have sustainably improved.